-We know we don’t need to remind you why real estate agents are a crucial part of the home buying and rental process!
+We don’t need to remind you why real estate agents are a crucial part of the home buying and rental process!
 But, as you buckle down and generate leads during these challenging times, get ready to explain to your lead why a real estate agent is a powerful ally.
-Scroll down to see 6 important reasons you can highlight when you are conveying your value to a lead.
+Scroll down to see 6 important reasons to highlight when you are conveying your value to a lead.

 Conveying Your Value to a Lead